AeonDigital/Shell-MSE-Main-Module/doc/05 Function Manual.md

 #### options

-Use this property to declare a list of options of valid values for this parameter.
+Use this property to declare a list of valid choices where the user can select only one.
 To do this, create a sublist of options according to the template below and remember to indent the sublist with two spaces.

 By default, the match between typed values, labels, and valid values occurs in